tahczeban/MechaCar_Statistical_Analysis/README.md

 2. Ha(alternative hypothesis): The MechaCar's safety rating is statistically and significantly greater than the mean of the competing manufacturer's vehicles, due to frame construction and materials.

+After the statistical analysis is complete, the null hypothesis can either be rejected (optimal), or fail to be rejected to determine the comparative safety rating of the MechaCar.

 ***REFERENCES*** BSC, Google, GitHub, StackOverflow